 Here new windows have been installed and the house is being prepped for exterior stucco.

-Note the installation of our cement coated architectural foam coving.
-I created an original design for the coving, and it was custom fabricated locally.
-This photo shows how they were adhered to the first (scratch) coat of plaster.
-The coving will blend as one cohesive surface once the entire facade is troweled in a full second coat of stucco.
+Note the installation of our cement coated architectural foam cornice.
+A custom design for the cornice detail was sketched up, and custom fabricated locally.
+This photo shows how the cornice pieces were adhered to the first (scratch) coat of plaster.
+The cornice will blend as one cohesive surface once the entire facade is troweled in a full second coat of stucco.

 Here, the courtyard walls go up.
 First, deep trenches for the footings were dug to spec and a substantial concrete footing was poured.
 More rebar is tied, and cement blocks are stacked in rows.
-Here, the house is getting a second coat of plaster while the red tile roof is being installed.
+The house gets a second coat of plaster while the red tile roof is being installed.

 More Spanish Courtyard Design Ideas